oormicreations/VSEIndic/README.md

 * You will need unicode fonts installed for the text to show up correctly.
 All fonts may not work.
 For Indic languages **Sanskrit2003.ttf** works nicely.
 It can be freely downloaded from many websites.

 * The generated text images are saved in a folder named **vseindic** in the same folder as your blend file.
 The images are named either serially or with date-time.
 These are **not** temporary images, if you delete them, your blend file will become useless.

-* The addon adds the strips on track #1 by default.
-If you have some stuff there, Blender will shift the new strip to another track.

 * The cursor advances to the end of newly added strip automatically, so the next text gets sequenced after it.